Kuchar leads Sony Open by 2 shots

-HONOLULU (AP) — Matt Kuchar kept another clean card and shot a 4-under 66 to take a two-shot lead into the final round of the Sony Open, a chance to win twice in one PGA Tour season for only the second time in his career.

-Kuchar ended a four-year drought by winning the Mayakoba Classic in Mexico last fall, and there are a few similarities.
-He set a personal record for 54 holes in Mayakoba at 193.
-He went one better at Waialae at 18-under 192.

-Both courses require keeping the ball in play, and Kuchar has done that well over three rounds.
-He has made only one bogey through 54 holes, and he only came seriously close to one on Saturday, saving par from the bunker on the par-3 17th.
+Kuchar had a 54-hole score of 193 in Mexico, the lowest of his career.
+He went one lower at the Sony Open at 18-under 192.
+Kuchar has made only one bogey through 54 holes at Waialae, and he only came seriously close to one bogey until saving par from a bunker on the par-3 17th.

 “Good, steady golf,” Kuchar said.
 “It felt easy out there.
 I didn’t find myself in any trouble.”

-Andrew Putnam was two shots behind after a 67.
+Putnam was two shots behind after a 67.

 Keith Mitchell had a 63 to pull within four shots, along with Chez Reavie, who fell back with three straight bogeys early on the back nine.
 Those were the only players within five shots of the lead, and all of them are chasing Kuchar.